Create Role Description

 Capability group/sets Capability Name Description Level

-Personal Attributes Display Resilience and Courage Be open and honest, prepared to express your views, and willing to accept and commit to change Foundational
+Personal Attributes Display Resilience and Courage Be open and honest, prepared to express your views, and willing to accept and commit to change Advanced

-Commit to Customer Service Provide customer-focused services in line with public sector and organisational objectives Foundational
+Relationships Commit to Customer Service Provide customer-focused services in line with public sector and organisational objectives Intermediate

-Results Plan and Prioritise Plan to achieve priority outcomes and respond flexibly to changing circumstances Foundational
+Plan and Prioritise Plan to achieve priority outcomes and respond flexibly to changing circumstances Intermediate

 Procurement and Contract Management Understand and apply procurement processes to ensure effective purchasing and contract performance Foundational